Simangaliso-Njabulo/CMPG_323_Project_2_-_34729100/README.md

 ### 01/09/22
 Today I will be reattempting to connect my Azure database to my API.
 I will also be creating the basic methods.
 > Succeeded in linking my Azure database with my API, also added a basic methods.
+### 05/09/22
+On the 3rd and 4th of Sept I was completing my training hence no update was made to my read me.
+Today I'll be looking into Security within my API.

 ## References
 <ul>
   <li><p><a href="https://www.guidgenerator.com/online-guid-generator.aspx">GUID generator</a></p></li>
+  <li><p><a href="https://brightsec.com/blog/api-security/">API Security: The Complete Guide to Threats, Methods & Tools</a></p></li>
 </ul>